-The Environmental Assessment Office follows a clearly defined process in the Environmental Assessment Act to conduct the assessment of a major project, and then produces a detailed Assessment Report.
+The EAO follows a clearly defined process in the Environmental Assessment Act to conduct the assessment of a major project and produce a detailed Assessment Report.
 That report is then given to provincial Ministers to make a decision on if the project should proceed.

 You can learn more about the environmental assessment process, here.